wanyakrecipes/coft-web/content/posts/2022-11-01-visual-distraction-max-cooper-live/index.md

 Right of centre, up against the middle barrier.
 With dear friends, friends of friends, and acquaintances.

-Assembled at Brixton Brewery on two outside benches facing each other.
+Assembled at Brixton Brewery, sat outside on two benches facing each other.
 Close quarters, knees touching.
-A nearby group experiences an early evening fatality: Bench meets uneven pavement, man ends up decking it on the road.
+A nearby group experiences an early evening fatality: bench meets uneven pavement; man ends up decking it on the road.

 Max Cooper, protected by netting, appears sheepishly after Nabihah Iqbal.

 The most striking image - a grid of flashing numbers - reminded me of visions I had when I experienced [*sleep paralysis*](https://en.wikipedia.org/wiki/Sleep_paralysis).
-I was starting to wonder whether that was more preferable to being in an audience who were either nattering incessantly or looking down.
+I started to wonder whether that was preferable to being in an audience who were either nattering incessantly or looking down.

 Occasionally, I would take a gander to see how the stunning visuals were captured on tiny lenses - it appeared like a totally different concert.
 Matters were not improved by a stray strike to the shoulder by a drunken punter, held back by his friends as his jelly legs were no match for the Brixton descent.

 My dear friend said that one of images looked very [*Look North*](https://en.wikipedia.org/wiki/BBC_Look_North_(Yorkshire_and_North_Midlands)): a bridge with a motorway running underneath enclosed by Yorkshire-esque countryside.
-A silhouette emerged, and I remarked that I expected it to be [*Harry Gration*](https://en.wikipedia.org/wiki/Harry_Gration).
+A silhouette emerged, and I remarked that I expected to see [*Harry Gration*](https://en.wikipedia.org/wiki/Harry_Gration).

 I awoke the next morning.
-The numbers didn't haunt my dreams, but it was an hour earlier than expected.
+The numbers didn't haunt my dreams, but the close of summer meant it was an hour earlier than expected.